-- Conduct a mock interview with a career counselor (and consider having it recorded onto a DVD).
+- Conduct a mock interview with a career counselor (and consider having it recorded as a digital file).

-- Develop your leadership skills by considering way to refine your campus involvement.
+- Develop your leadership skills by considering ways to refine your campus involvement.
 What will your legacy be?

 - Reconsider and refine your values and passion.
 What is your calling and purpose?